coder187/covidtracker/README.md

 I can only surmmize tha either chrome has a cached non working version or some quirky bug between chrome, promise api functionality and the arcgus library.
 One change of underware later and we back up and runnning!

+## bug
+ Element signup not allowed as child of element div in this context.
+(Suppressing further errors from this subtree.) had to re organise signup layout
 ## ACK
 Hussein Nasser Arcgis Tutorials